David Boyle

 Additional Information

-Alongside his formal pupils, he has taken 4 surrogate pupils, 19 mentees and 1,200 mini-pupils.
+At the last count, alongside his formal pupils, he has taken 6 surrogate pupils, 34 mentees and approximately 1,300 mini-pupils.
 No, he doesn’t know where he gets the time, either.

 He is currently working on his fourth (a second edition of ITPIL), fifth (An Introduction to Case Management) and sixth (A Clarity of Thinking) books simultaneously, which might explain why his publishers are still waiting.